lost-scripts/lost-scripts.github.io/archetypes/projects/index.md

 {{/*
 Archetype template for the Lost Scripts™ project so, although highly customizable via params, it's strongly tied to Moho® and the conventions/structure of Lost Scripts ecosystem...
 Customize or override in your own Hugo project as needed.

-⚠️ NOTE: After generating a new project bundle, e.g. `hugo new --kind project scripts/ls`, manually remove the ".md" extension from the "index.yaml.md" file.
+⚠️ NOTE: After generating a new project bundle, e.g. `hugo new --kind project scripts/ls`, you'll have to manually remove the ".md" extension from the "index.yaml.md" file.
 */}}

 {{- $name1 := upper (index (split .Name "_") 0) -}}